-Additional evaluation is needed to determine the corrective measures to address severe crashes consistent with road safety strategies.
+Additional evaluation is needed to determine the corrective measures to address severe crashes consistent with Vision Zero strategies.
 City staff should continue to coordinate with the Alachua County Traffic Safety Team to develop strategies and implement solutions.
+Vision Zero efforts can be strengthened by the adoption of directives that make the efforts a priority.
+A sample Vision Zero policy is provided in the Appendix for reference.